Eximinati/Baileys/README.md

+# Baileys latest Fork with Buttons working (No templates and section)

 # Baileys - Typescript/Javascript WhatsApp Web API

  Baileys does not require Selenium or any other browser to be interface with WhatsApp Web, it does so directly using a **WebSocket**.
 Not running Selenium or Chromimum saves you like **half a gig** of ram :/